exosite-archive/exoline/README.md

 Provisioning
 ------------

 The `provision` command can be used to do fleet management operations-- everything related to serial numbers, firmware content, and client models.
-To use it, you need to configure Exoline with a vendor token.
+To use it, you need to configure Exoline with a vendor identifier and vendor token.
 This requires having administrator access to a subdomain.
-If you have that level of access on a subdomain, log in to portals and go to https://<yoursubdomain>.exosite.com/admin/home and copy the thing called the "Vendor API Token" to your Exoline config file.
+If you have that level of access on a subdomain, log in to portals and go to `https://<yoursubdomain>.exosite.com/admin/home` and copy the thing called the "Vendor API Token" to your Exoline config file.
+You'll also need your vendor identification, which can be found at `https://<yoursubdomain>.exosite.com/admin/managemodels`.

 ```
 echo "vendortoken: 30c8b0123456789abcdef0123456789abcdef012" >> ~/.exoline
+echo "vendor: myvendor" >> ~/.exoline
 ```

 Once you do this, the provisioning commands work: